rrama08/rrama08.github.io/architecture/arch_sprint.md

 **Output:** Conceptual architecture view of the system in the form of a widely shareable format (PPT, Keynote) that can be used in presentations and communications.
 This document is added to the shared drive.

 ### Wednesday - Technical Immersion
 The 3rd day is all about defining the technical Architecture of the system.
-This is the core of any technical system hence the LAMA Heart which makes all the plumbing work.
 This is where the technical members of the team should take the lead and start making basic decisions about the technical stack that can meet the functional and non-functional requirements and meet the needs of the project.

 **Objective:** Achieve technical clarity of the system across all team members